 How many therapies for autistic children are covered in the guide?
 How many exist?

 A search of the internet, books, magazines, autism associations and other materials reveals at least 400 therapies that claim to help autistic children.
-Generally, there’s little reliable research evidence to support the effectiveness of many of these therapies.
+For many of these therapies, there’s little reliable research evidence that they help autistic children.

 Read our article on types of therapies for autistic children for an overview of autism therapies.

 Why does the guide cover only a selection of therapies for autistic children?

 The guide is a work in progress.
 We’re developing and adding new therapies all the time.
 Each short therapy guide takes time as we search for information and give the therapy a rating based on the conclusions of scientific research.

 What is the guide based on?

-Our classification of autism therapies and other background information is based on a 2011 report to the Australian Government, prepared by five Australian experts in autism: Professor Jacqueline Roberts, Professor Margot Prior, Professor Sylvia Rodger, Professor Katrina Williams and Dr Rebecca Sutherland.
-The report identified common therapies used in Australia.
+Our classification of autism therapies and other background information is based on a 2011 report to the Australian Government, prepared by 5 Australian experts in autism: Professor Jacqueline Roberts, Professor Margot Prior, Professor Sylvia Rodger, Professor Katrina Williams and Dr Rebecca Sutherland.

 Why does the guide focus on evidence from scientific research?

-Scientific research provides the best and most reliable evidence of whether therapies really work.
+Scientific research provides the best and most reliable evidence about what really helps autistic children.
 This kind of research is usually reported in scientific journals and textbooks, which might be hard to find or time-consuming for parents to research by themselves.

 What is the ‘research rating’ in each short therapy guide based on?

 Each short guide offers a research rating of an autism therapy.
 These are the ratings:

 - Established: research shows positive effects.